paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 ### Statutory Notes

 #### References in Text
 The Rehabilitation Act of 1973, referred to in par.
 (2), is Pub.
 L. 93–112, Sept.
 26, 1973, 87 Stat.
-355, as amended, which is classified generally to this chapter (§ 701 et seq.).
+355, which is classified generally to this chapter (§ 701 et seq.).
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-701) and Tables.

 #### Codification
-Section was enacted as part of the Rehabilitation Amendments of 1984, and not as part of Rehabilitation Act of 1973 which comprises this chapter.
+Section was enacted as part of the Rehabilitation Amendments of 1984, and not as part of the Rehabilitation Act of 1973 which comprises this chapter.

 #### Change of Name
 The National Council on the Handicapped was established by former [section 780 of this title](./chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md#section-780) and was redesignated the National Council on Disability by an amendment to that section by Pub.
 L. 100–630, title II, § 205(b), Nov.
 7, 1988, 102 Stat.
 3310.

-<a id="section-795g"></a>
+<a id="section-795-795a"></a>
-## § 795g.
+## § 795, 795a.
 Duties of National Council
 **(a) In general** The National Council shall—

 (1) provide advice to the Director with respect to the policies and conduct of the National Institute on Disability, Independent Living, and Rehabilitation Research, including ways to improve research concerning individuals with disabilities and the methods of collecting and disseminating findings of such research;